 This site is dedicated to help DACA and undocumented students find resources in the Willamette campus.
 These resources range from how to apply or renew for DACA, scholarships, and college and graduate application process.

-Michael Woods, Continuing Instructor of Spanish.
-Michael Woods is the contact person for all DACA/undocumented students and staff from across campus for the 2018-19 academic year and can provide a number of external and internal resources that are available.
-For those that are interested, his contact information is:
+Delia Olmos-Garcia, the Program Director at Willamette Academy, is the contact person for all DACA/undocumented students from across campus for the 2020-21 academic year and can provide a number of external and internal resources that are available.
+For those that are interested, her contact information is:

 Oregon legislation on DACA and Undocumented Students

 Oregon has passed the following three laws in order to help undocumented students attend college and achieve a higher education.